Ifan Phillips

 Ifan Phillips (born 29 January 1996) is a Welsh rugby union player who played for the Ospreys as a hooker.
-He is a Wales under-20 international.
+He is a Wales under-20 international and was part of the squad that achieved the Grand Slam in the 2016 Six Nations Under 20s Championship.

-Phillips made his debut for the Ospreys in 2017 having previously played for the club's academy and Carmarthen Quins.
+Phillips made his debut for the Ospreys in 2017 having previously played for the club's academy, Carmarthen Quins and Neath RFC.

 Phillips was involved in a serious motorbike accident in December 2021, as a result of which one of his legs was amputated, effectively ending his rugby career.
+Since retiring from playing rugby, Phillips has worked as a pundit and commentator as well as coaching for his former junior club side Crymych RFC.

+A Welsh-language TV documentary following Phillips' recovery and rehabilitation after the accident, Y Cam Nesaf, won the award for best sports documentary at the 2024 RTS Wales Awards.